 Fans celebrate diversity

 By and large, very well indeed.
-More people are paying to watch Premier League matches than ever before, and while, as noted above, there are too many incidents of racism, the vast majority of fans deplore the very idea of it and want nothing to do with it.
+More people are paying to watch Premier League matches than ever before, and while, there are many incidents of racism, the vast majority of fans want nothing to do with it.
 For them, migrant footballers are far more likely to be their heroes.

 Take the Manchester United fans’ song in praise of their manager Ole Gunnar Solskjaer (Norwegian):